ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 Rackspace
 ---------

-To run the acceptance on Rackspace, you need
+To run the acceptance tests on Rackspace, you need:

 - a Rackspace account and the associated API key
 - an ssh-key registered with the Rackspace account.